akhepcat/FlexibleFirewall/README.md

 * Destination forwarding can also specify ranges of ports:  U32768-32999
 * You can specify multiple-same ports or hosts for multiple tuple-rules
 * Prefix the tuple with an exclamation point to negate it (turn into deny)
+* Prefix the tuple with an 'at-sign' instead of '!' to silently deny

 Note: It's easy to conflict local services with forwarded ports, so be careful.